H4rfu1/numbering-and-shuffle-playlist-for-usb-music-player/README.md

-# numbering and shuffle playlist for usb music-player
+# numbering and shuffle playlist for usb music player
 numbering and shuffle playlist for usb music player. support MP3 file

 # Requirement